pimsmath/m2pi.ca/content/course/2022/jupyter-and-python-for-data-analysis/index.md

 ---
-title: "Using Jupyter and Python for Data Analysis"
+title: "Python Training in Numpy and Pandas"
 authors: [iana]

 summary: |
-  Participants will use python and jupyter to explore real world datasets and extract insights from them.
+  Participants will be trained in the use of [numpy](https://numpy.org/) and [pandas](https://pandas.pydata.org/) python libraries.
+Together these libraries form the foundation of most Python data-analysis and data-science pipelines.

-tags: ['2021']
+tags: ['2021', '2022']
 categories: []
-date: 2021-07-25T16:58:18-07:00
+date: 2022-05-25T16:58:18-07:00

 external_link: ""